MadhumitaTechWriter/MadhumitaTechWriter.github.io/README.md

 My hope is to write to make technical stories clear and relatable.
 As the tech world is ever-evolving, my approach revolves around constantly learning, adapting, and refining to best serve my clients.

 **Portfolio Contents**
-  /Articles: In-depth pieces focused on explaining technical topics.
+Articles: In-depth pieces focused on explaining technical topics.
-  /User Guides: Step-by-step guides aimed at helping end-users accomplish specific tasks.
+User Guides: Step-by-step guides aimed at helping end-users accomplish specific tasks.
-  /Technical Summaries: Brief documents outlining the specifications and features of various products.
+Technical Summaries: Brief documents outlining the specifications and features of various products.
-  /Case Studies: Detailed analyses of real-world applications of specific technologies or methods.
+Case Studies: Detailed analyses of real-world applications of specific technologies or methods.

 **Skills Demonstrated**
   Technical Research